Glaxier0/appcent-todo-app/README.md

 # Appcent-todo-app-backend

-Backend of todo app project for Appcent Challenge Project.
+Backend of todo app project for Appcent Challenge Project with jwt auth, password encoding and unit testing.

 App is deployed on [Heroku](https://glaxier-todo.herokuapp.com/) and ready to use.